patrikhson/NixieServer/README.md

 When you return, simply restart your script to drive the display.

-I'm open on implementation of other commands, please send me email!
+I'm open to implementation of other commands, please send me email!

 (The "roulette" function is pretty widely documented on the net as a way to reset the cathodes inside the tubes and keep them working well.
 Otherwise, the digits